divergentti/palindrome_generator/data/read.md

 Git do not allow long files to be uploaded.
 So, delete word2vec model files (both) and let script make them again.
 File size of vectors_ngrams.npy is about 800 megabytes. model file is about 1.5 Mb

+8.10.2024:

+Created executable to build-directory with cx_Freeze.
+If you need to re-create executable, run python setup.py build at the root (where PalindromiPeli.py resides)

+Enjoy!